Vinith-iS/Documentation/introduction/standards.rst

 Technical Standards
 ===================

-iSHARE can be described as an API architecture, which enables all parties involved to engage in direct communication.
+The iSHARE Trust Framework can be described as an API architecture, which enables all parties involved to engage in direct communication.
 For interoperability reasons, iSHARE makes use of widely used open standards.
 Modified implementations of OAuth 2.0 and OpenID Connect 1.0 are used to facilitate an ecosystem in which parties can interact with previously unknown parties.
 Pre-registration, therefore, is not a prerequisite and this requires alterations to the official standards.
-Also, for the authentication of parties within an iSHARE context, iSHARE uses PKI and digital certificates relating to all participating parties.
+Also, for the authentication of parties within an iSHARE context, it uses PKI and digital certificates relating to all participating parties.

 API
 ---

 An API (Application Programming Interface) is a technical interface, consisting of a set of protocols and data structuring standards ('API specifications') which enables computer systems to directly communicate with each other.
 Data or services can be directly requested from a server by adhering to the protocols.
 APIs are used to hide the full complexity of software and make it easy for third parties to use parts of software or data services.
 APIs are mainly meant for developers to make the creation of new applications depending on other applications easier.

-APIs are used in iSHARE to facilitate direct and realtime communication between different parties, eliminating the need for a central platform. iSHARE APIs are designed to be RESTful, and JSON is used for structuring data. iSHARE prescribes caching requirements relating to the use of APIs in various situations.
+APIs are used in  the iSHARE Trust Framework to facilitate direct and realtime communication between different parties, eliminating the need for a central platform. iSHARE APIs are designed to be RESTful, and JSON is used for structuring data. the Framework prescribes caching requirements relating to the use of APIs in various situations.

 Caching
 -------